columbia/fairtest/src/fairtest/api/README.md

 # FairTest API documentation

 A REST-ful Application Programming Interface to enable developers use FairTest remotely over the Web.
-The current version of the API supports the management of application pools with records for which various FairTest investigations can be ran.
+The current version of the API supports the management of application pools with records for which various FairTest investigations can be executed.
 An application pool, created from the system administrator upon user's request, is bound to one application and holds all the records of this application.
 Before running any investigation, a user must populate application records into the poll.
 The results of FairTest experiments (bug reports) are emitted in the corresponding application pool.

 ## Get Records of Application Pool
 Retrieves all records of an application pool.